ironhack-datalabs/data-ber-10-19/module-2_projects/python-bi-project/README-Copy1.md

 • how employees rate the support of different departments<br/>

 ## Questions & Hypotheses
-We want to display the bike sharing companies which are the most popular ones within the bike sharing industry.<br/>
 Our goal is to figure out...<br/>
-Before starting to code, we took some general assumptions: ...
+Before starting to code, we defined some general hypotheses:<br/>
-1.<br/>
-2.<br/>
-3.<br/>
+1. Employee age and seniority level are related to each other and to the general satisfaction score.<br/>
+2. The number of times employees contact a certain department, the lower the rating of this department.<br/>
+3. The overall satisfaction score increases if the employee is satisfied with the services of the major departments.<br/>
+4. The satisfaction score in New Dehli is lower compared to other company locations, because not all departments are avaliable on site.<br/>
 <br/>
-In order to work towards a goal, we formulated the following hypothesis which is tested through our data later on.<br/>
+Also, we formulated questions to answer within our project:<br/>
+1. How is the overall satisfaction of the employees?<br/>
+2. How is the overall satisfaction of the employees affected by the service level of core departments?<br/>
+3. Has the company location an impact on employee satisfaction?<br/>
+4. Why do the employees contact different departments?<br/>
 <br/>
-Hypothesis:<br/>

 ## Dataset
 We used a csv dataset based on a published employee survey.
 However, the data provided was adjusted to not be able to draw conclusions regarding the name of the company or any other confidential information.<br/>
 While searching for a suitable dataset for this project, it was impportant for us that the overall topic is easy to understand for our audience and that the data set is well suited for visualization purposes.<br/>

 **Employee Satisfaction:** <br/>
-The original dataset had XX columns.
+The original dataset had 76 columns.
 Hence it was necessary to reduce the amount of columns to only include those which are necessary for our analysis.
 The dataset we finally worked with has the following columns after cleaning:<br/>
 <br/>
 * ID
 * location